-We received feedback about the practice from 30 people.
-Patients were positive about all aspects of the service the practice provided.
-They told us staff were friendly, caring and responsive.
+We received feedback about the practice from 48 people.
+Patients were very positive about all aspects of the service the practice provided.
+They told us staff were caring, polite and always looked after them.

-They said that their dentist listened to them and everything was explained clearly.
+They said that they were given clear and informative information and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
+They also said that 'nothing was too much effort' for the staff.